bobpeulen/oci_opensearch_ad/lab_1/README.md

 3. In the **Configure security** screen, add a **username** and **password**.
 You will need these credentials later.
 Click on **Next**.

-4. In the **Configure nodes** screen, leave the default settings as they.
+4. In the **Configure nodes** screen, leave the default settings as they are.
 Optionally, you may increase the nodes.
 Click on **Next**.

 5. In the **Configure networking** screen, please select the VCN you just created and select the associated **Private subnet**.
 Click on **Next**.

 6. Review the summary and click on **Create cluster**.
-After, click on **View details**.
+Afterwards, click on **View details**.
 The creation of a cluster might take several minutes.
 Step inside the cluster by clicking the name.

    ![lab_opensearch_2](images/opensearch_2.png)